 Herbs For Menopausal and PMS Relief

 Some women's health problems are related to low or unbalanced female hormones.
-Below are some herbs that may decrease some of the symptoms of menopause.
+Below are some of the herbs that have been used to help decrease the symptoms.
+Please consult your private healthcare provider before trying these herbs.

 Black Cohosh Root: The popular herb black cohosh comes from the root of the North American forest plant cimicifuga racemosa.
 Also known as 'black snakeroot', 'bugbanc', 'bugwort', and 'squawroot', Black cohosh has an extensive history of safe use by Native Americans who revered it as a remedy for a host of common ailments.